turbo-jayce/NBA-Sports-Data-ML-Model/README.md

 ﻿# NBA-Sports-Data-ML-Model

 Work in progress model that is supposed to be used to predict future player performance.
 Using lightgbm and sklearn.
+Currently model has issue due to overfitting, need to fix via bigger data set to learn on.

 Current Output Of Model